seagent/monarch/README.md

 After that DBpedia and Nytimes data is need to be insterted into the datasets.
 Then using ArtificialDataGenerator in [seagent/datasetupdater](https://github.com/seagent/datasetupdater) Stockmarket dataset is created from scratch and data enrichment is made for DBpedia and Nytimes datasets.

-**Note:** In order to track the actor count and query count metrics, Redis server is needed to be set up and configured to be used by RedisStore class in MonARCh source code.
+**<ins>Note:</ins>** In order to track the actor count and query count metrics, Redis server is needed to be set up and configured to be used by RedisStore class in MonARCh source code.

 ### Preparing the Executable Codes